£47.50 £95.00

 SHIPPING, TAXES & RETURNS

-Mavic chain, hailing from France and in production during the 2000s.
-Made from steel and weighing in at 330 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Mavic Monthlery Pro rim, hailing from France and in production from the 1960s to the 1970s.
+Made from aluminium and weighing in at 403 grams - pretty lightweight for a rim at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO